 • The Mosaic Institute recognizes the important contributions of public spaces and social centers to a community's wellbeing and invests in them locally.
-In 2018, it renovated one public school in Uberaba, State of Minas Gerais.
+In 2019, The Mosaic Institute Brazil invested more than \$800,000 in the areas of food, water, education and social development, helping fund projects like the construction of a school library in Candeias.

-In 2018, combined contributions by The Mosaic Company, The Mosaic Company Foundation and The Mosaic Institute in Brazil through philanthropic funding, employee engagement and in-kind donations totaled more than \$12 million.
+In 2019, combined contributions by The Mosaic Company, The Mosaic Company Foundation and The Mosaic Institute in Brazil through philanthropic funding, employee engagement and in-kind donations totaled approximately \$12 million.
 View our global and local community investments on Mosaic's Giving Map.